This site uses cookies for learning about our traffic, we store no personal details. ACCEPT COOKIES DECLINE COOKIES What are cookies?

 univerge site banner

-Original Article | Open Access | | doi: 10.34104/ejmhs.023.01660168
+Review Article | Open Access | Eur.
+J. Med.
+Health Sci., 5(5), 166-168 | doi: 10.34104/ejmhs.023.01660168

 An Unusual Cause of Vomiting in Childhood: A Case Report

-Boban Poovathumottil Joseph ,
+Boban Poovathumottil Joseph* Mail Img ,

-Kesava Ramakrishnan ,
+Kesava Ramakrishnan Mail Img ,

-Krisnappa Venkatesh
+Krisnappa Venkatesh Mail Img

 Abstract

 In infants and young children, vomiting is a common symptom that may indicate a digestive or other health problem.
-This case report presents a rare incidence in which an intracranial tumour was the root cause of an infant's vomiting and failure to thrive.
+This case report presents a rare incidence in which an intracranial tumour was the root cause of an infants vomiting and failure to thrive.
 An intracranial tumour was found during the evaluation, which also evaluated acute gastroenteritis, reflux illness, and milk protein intolerance.
 Considering unusual etiologies, such as metabolic, endocrine, and neurological disorders, is crucial for determining the cause of symptoms like chronic vomiting and stunted development in infants, as shown by this instance.
 The best possible results for patients depend on their ability to benefit from early diagnosis and treatment.

 Article References: